First Mercantile Trust Co. Sells 1,192 Shares of Jabil Inc. (NYSE:JBL)

+A number of research analysts have recently issued reports on the company. lifted their price target on Jabil from $70.00 to $80.00 and gave the company a “buy” rating in a report on Friday, June 18th.
+Zacks Investment Research upgraded Jabil from a “hold” rating to a “strong-buy” rating and set a $65.00 price target on the stock in a report on Tuesday, June 22nd.
+Finally, Citigroup boosted their target price on Jabil from $70.00 to $80.00 and gave the stock a “buy” rating in a research note on Friday, June 18th.
+Three analysts have rated the stock with a hold rating, three have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+According to MarketBeat.com, Jabil currently has an average rating of “Buy” and an average price target of $60.63.

+Jabil (NYSE:JBL) last posted its quarterly earnings results on Thursday, June 17th.
+The technology company reported $1.30 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.04 by $0.26.
+The business had revenue of $7.21 billion for the quarter, compared to the consensus estimate of $6.95 billion.
+Jabil had a return on equity of 29.25% and a net margin of 2.02%.
+The company’s quarterly revenue was up 13.9% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $0.37 EPS.
+As a group, equities research analysts anticipate that Jabil Inc. will post 4.57 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, September 2nd.
-Investors of record on Friday, August 13th were paid a dividend of $0.08 per share.
+The company also recently declared a quarterly dividend, which was paid on Thursday, September 2nd.
+Shareholders of record on Friday, August 13th were paid a dividend of $0.08 per share.
 The ex-dividend date was Thursday, August 12th.
 This represents a $0.32 annualized dividend and a yield of 0.51%.
-Jabil’s dividend payout ratio (DPR) is 91.43%.
+Jabil’s payout ratio is presently 91.43%.

-Jabil announced that its board has authorized a stock buyback plan on Friday, July 23rd that permits the company to buyback $1.00 billion in outstanding shares.
-This buyback authorization permits the technology company to reacquire up to 11.9% of its stock through open market purchases.
-Stock buyback plans are generally an indication that the company’s board believes its shares are undervalued.
+Jabil declared that its Board of Directors has initiated a stock buyback plan on Friday, July 23rd that authorizes the company to repurchase $1.00 billion in shares.
+This repurchase authorization authorizes the technology company to buy up to 11.9% of its shares through open market purchases.
+Shares repurchase plans are often an indication that the company’s leadership believes its stock is undervalued.

-JBL has been the subject of a number of research analyst reports. lifted their target price on Jabil from $70.00 to $80.00 and gave the company a “buy” rating in a research report on Friday, June 18th.
-Zacks Investment Research raised Jabil from a “hold” rating to a “strong-buy” rating and set a $65.00 target price for the company in a research report on Tuesday, June 22nd.
-Finally, Citigroup lifted their target price on Jabil from $70.00 to $80.00 and gave the company a “buy” rating in a research report on Friday, June 18th.
-Three investment analysts have rated the stock with a hold rating, three have given a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat, Jabil currently has a consensus rating of “Buy” and a consensus price target of $60.63.

 Jabil Company Profile